-In July 2022 I was the Artist In Residence at Montezuma Castle, Montezuma Well, and Tuzigoot National Monuments.
+In July 2022 I was the Artist In Residence at Montezuma Castle, Montezuma Well, and Tuzigoot National Monuments in Arizona, USA.

 Tuzigoot